Title: Out of the Shadows

 No Sense of Place

 I know it takes place in Melbourne, Australia.
 That much is mentioned quite a few times throughout the book.
 But nothing about the writing made it seem like I was in Australia.
 It felt very American with all of the movie and pop references.
-Sometimes there’s even references to other countries.
+Sometimes there are even references to other countries.
 I never really felt as if I was in Australia.

 Sometimes chapter headings are useful and provide direction to the story.
 The ones in this book did not do anything to help the story.
 They just stated a single line that was in the chapter.
 It was nothing special.
 By the end, I stopped reading them because I knew they were pointless.